arrow_backBack to homemenu_bookDocumentation

 Overview

-Wapitick is designed as a closed-source operations platform for businesses using WhatsApp across support, sales, service workflows, billing coordination, campaigns, Flows, and internal handoffs.
-The goal is not only to send or receive messages.
-The goal is to keep live conversation work structured, measurable, and manageable as teams grow.
+Wapitick is a workspace for businesses that use WhatsApp for support, sales, service work, billing, campaigns, WhatsApp Flows, and internal handoffs.
+The point of the product is not only to send and receive messages.
+The point is to make customer work on WhatsApp feel as structured, measurable, and manageable as the rest of your operations.

 Documentation